A - Z Guidance

 Continuation Funding

 Organisations that already hold a grant from us can apply to our Project Costs or Core Costs streams, as long as the current funding is due to end within 12 months.
+You won’t be eligible to apply for other BBC Children in Need funding if you already hold a grant from us which has more than 12 months left to deliver.

 Core (Organisational) Costs